easypanel-io/website/docs/05-templates/gogs/index.md

 ## Description

-Gogs is a self-hosted Git service that aims to be simple, stable, and extensible.
-It can be set up easily on various platforms and supports features like user management, repository access, webhooks, Git hooks, issues, pull requests, wiki, and more.
-Gogs is open source and free to use.
+Gogs is a self-hosted Git service designed to be simple, stable, and extensible.
+It allows you to set up your own Git service in the most painless way possible.
+The app is built with Go, enabling it to run on all platforms that Go supports, including Linux, macOS, Windows, and ARM-based systems.
+Gogs is lightweight and has low minimal requirements, making it possible to run even on an inexpensive Raspberry Pi.
+It offers a range of features including user dashboard, access to repositories via SSH, HTTP and HTTPS protocols, repository and organization management, and more.
+Gogs is 100% open source and free of charge, with all source code available under the MIT License.

 ## Benefits

-- Easy to install: Gogs can be installed by running the binary for your platform, using Docker or Vagrant, or getting it packaged.
-It has low minimal requirements and can even run on a Raspberry Pi or NAS devices.
+- Self-Hosted Git Service: Gogs is a painless self-hosted Git service.
+It is designed to be simple, stable, and extensible, and can be set up in the most straightforward way possible.
-- Cross-platform: Gogs runs on any platform that Go can compile for, including Windows, Mac, Linux, and ARM-based systems.
+- Cross-Platform: Gogs is a cross-platform application.
+It runs anywhere Go can compile for, including Windows, Mac, Linux, ARM, and more.
+- Lightweight: Gogs is lightweight and has low minimal requirements.
+It can run on an inexpensive Raspberry Pi, making it accessible to a wide range of users.
-- Open source: Gogs is 100% open source and free of charge.
-All source code is available under the MIT License on GitHub.
+- Open Source: Gogs is 100% open source and free of charge.
+All of its source code is available under the MIT License on GitHub.

 ## Features

-- User management: Gogs provides a user dashboard, user profile, and activity timeline for managing users.
+- User Dashboard: Gogs provides a user dashboard, user profile, and activity timeline.
+This allows users to manage their projects and track their progress effectively.
-- Repository access: Gogs supports SSH, HTTP, and HTTPS protocols for accessing repositories.
+- Access Repositories: With Gogs, users can access repositories via SSH, HTTP, and HTTPS protocols.
+This provides flexibility and convenience for users.
-- Webhooks and Git hooks: Gogs allows you to set up webhooks for repositories, as well as Git hooks for custom actions.
-- Issues, pull requests, and wiki: Gogs provides features for managing issues, pull requests, and a wiki for collaboration.
+- Repository Management: Gogs offers comprehensive repository management.
+It includes features like repository and organization webhooks, Git hooks, deploy keys, Git LFS, and more.
 - Authentication: Gogs supports authentication via SMTP, LDAP, reverse proxy, GitHub.com, and GitHub Enterprise with 2FA.
+This ensures the security and integrity of your projects.
-- Customization: Gogs allows you to customize HTML templates, static files, and more.
+- Customization: Gogs allows users to customize HTML templates, static files, and many others.
+This gives users the freedom to tailor the application to their specific needs.
-- Database backend: Gogs supports various database backends, including PostgreSQL, MySQL, SQLite3, and TiDB.
-- Localization: Gogs is available in over 31 languages.

 ## Links